National unity government

-A national unity government, government of national unity (GNU), or national union government is a broad coalition government consisting of all parties (or all major parties) in the legislature, usually formed during a time of war or other national emergency.
-A unity government according to the principles of consensus democracy lacks opposition, or opposition parties are too small and negligible.
+A national unity government, also called a government of national unity (GNU) or national union government, is a broad coalition government that includes all or most major political parties in a legislature.
+These governments usually form during a war, a state of emergency, or to preserve a country's political stability.
+Operating on the principles of consensus democracy, a unity government typically lacks a formal opposition, or its opposition parties are too small to be meaningful.

 By country

 Afghanistan

 Following the disputed 2014 presidential elections, a National Unity Government (NUG) between both run-off candidates was formed with Ashraf Ghani as President of Afghanistan and Abdullah Abdullah in the new office of Chief Executive of Afghanistan.
 This power-sharing agreement broke apart after the 2019 Afghan presidential election, after which Ghani abolished the office of Chief Executive while Abdullah again refused to recognize Ghani's presidency and demanded the formation of a new government in northern Afghanistan.
 Both politicians lost power after the Taliban overthrew the Afghan government in 2021.